connorpower/Horizon/README.md

 Run Horizon, observing the log window as necessary.

+## Logging

+For logging, we use Apple's new unified logging framework.
+This allows configuration of the logging granularity from the OS without requiring a re-compile or re-configuration of the app.

+The various levels are:

+- off
+- default
+- info
+- debug

+Example for the command line tool:

+    sudo log config --mode "level:info" --subsystem com.semantical.horizon-cli

+Example for the macOS App:

+    sudo log config --mode "level:info" --subsystem com.semantical.Horizon

 ## Running the tests

 Automated tests exist only in the form of unit tests run by the continuous